 User Profiles: Verify support for multiple user profiles, ensuring each profile has distinct watchlists, history, downloaded content, and recommendations.

-Payment Options: Ensure the app supports major payment methods, such as credit cards, debit cards, internet banking, and digital wallets.
+Payment Options: Ensure the app supports standard payment methods, such as credit cards, debit cards, internet banking, and digital wallets.

 Payment Failures: Test different payment failure scenarios and ensure users receive appropriate support.